 - Remove the clamps securing the fuel line in place.
 Remove the fuel line.

 - Install clamps and a new piece of fuel line of the same diameter and length as the line removed.
-If you find pinch style clamps used on your mower, you may want to switch to a worm gear clamp which are less likely to puncture the fuel line.
+If you find pinch-style clamps used on your snowblower, you may want to switch to a worm gear clamp which is less likely to puncture the fuel line.

 - Turn on your fuel flow.